 I have often wondered how the Sonderkommandos coped with their work.

-Sonderkommandos were the were forced labour units made up of Nazi death camp prisoners. usually Jews.They were forced to help with the disposal of gas chamber victims among other duties.
+Sonderkommandos were forced labour units made up of Nazi death camp prisoners. usually Jews.They were forced to help with the disposal of gas chamber victims among other duties.
 Sometimes even removing family members.

 It is not like they had a choice, it was either work and have a chance to survive or get killed themselves.
 I have heard people call them traitors but I don’t subscribe to that point of view, The basic instinct of any human being is to survive.